Pylons/pyramid_chameleon/docs/index.rst

 After it's created, you can visit the ``myproject`` directory and run ``setup.py develop``.
 At that point you can start the application like any other Pyramid application.

-This is a good way to see a working Pyramid application that uses Chameleon, even if you wind up not using the result.

 More Information